TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

 !!! success ""

-    **Suggested: `I personally don't recommend this unsecure option being it's un-encrypted and only spoofs your IP.`**
+    **Suggested: `I personally don't recommend this insecure option being it's unencrypted and only spoofs your IP.`**

 ---